Ocean Nomads at the Cross-Re-Tour Workshop in Riga

 Next Stop: Malta (by Sail?)

 The next in-person Cross-Re-Tour gathering is expected in the second half of April 2026 in Malta at the end of the grant.
-We’re exploring the possibility of sailing there from Sicily bringing other delegates, turning the travel into part of the project experience.
+We are exploring the possibility of sailing there from Sicily and bringing other delegates, turning the travel into part of the project experience.

-A draft list of interested crew is already in progress, many other awarded companies see value in using alternatives to flying and are excited to shape together with ON another way of attending these events: less elegant dinners and more hands on deck.
+A draft list of interested crew is already in progress.
+Many other awarded companies see value in alternatives to flying and are excited to shape another way of attending these events together with Ocean Nomads: less formal dinners and more hands on deck.

 Final Thoughts

-Cross-Re-Tour gives us a rare window into EU-funded tourism innovation, and a seat at the table to shape it.
-Our strength lies in offering something different: a tested, lived model of community-powered, nature-connected travel.
+Cross-Re-Tour gives us a rare window into EU-funded tourism innovation and a seat at the table to help shape it.
+Our strength is in offering something different: a tested, lived model of community-powered, nature-connected travel.

-Being at this event confirmed that we have a role to play by staying true to what brought us here at Ocean Nomads, and sharing it with others who want a different kind of travel and lifestyle.
+Being at this event confirmed that we have a role to play by staying true to what brought us to Ocean Nomads in the first place, and sharing it with others who want a different kind of travel and lifestyle.

 More to come,